hongquan/vn-open-api-provinces/README.rst

 The code consists of two parts:

 - Landing page: A static HTML page, built with Zola_.
-CSS is based on TailwindCSS_.
+CSS is based on UnoCSS_.
 - API backend: Written in Python_, based on FastAPI_ framework.

 Assume that you already install all dependencies.